bitcarmanlee/easy-algorithm-interview-and-practice/README.md

 ## Suitable for
 ###  case1
-The author came from a non-CS major,
+The author come from a non-CS major,
 and did not systematically study data structures, operating systems,
 design patterns and other courses during school.
 The relevant knowledge is to be studied systematically after work.